 Suicidal Overconfidence: The taunting that you'll hear from mooks in challenge mode comes across as this, especially if you're playing as Deathstroke.
 Batman may still be an up-and-coming vigilante at this point, but they should really know better than to insult the man who's widely regarded as the world's most deadly assassin.

-Take a Third Option: During the game's final act, Joker and Bane offer Batman a Sadistic Choice: kill Bane, or allow Bane's heartbeat to charge up an electric chair that Joker is strapped to and fry the Joker.
+Take a Third Option: Actually, a fourth.
+During the game's final act, Joker and Bane offer Batman a Sadistic Choice: kill Bane, or allow Bane's heartbeat to charge up an electric chair that Joker is strapped to and fry the Joker.
 Either way, Batman will end up breaking his one rule.
+Or Bane kills Batman.
 Batman finds a way around it by temporarily stopping Bane's heart and then reviving him.

 Teen Genius: A fifteen year old Barbara Gordon hacks into Batman's comms to give him a tip off to Dirty Cop activity.